 The purpose of the design is to draw the reader’s attention to the selling element — the text.

-8. If you are advertising the thing you make money off, you are a bad salesman
+8. If you are advertising the thing you make money off, you are a lousy salesman

-Have you ever had to drive past an IKEA banner advertising some small things for a penny and after a couple of hours you find yourself leaving the store with a cart full of unnecessary things?
-But the catch is you completely forgot that cheap little thing that originally lured you into IKEA.
+Have you ever had to drive past an IKEA banner advertising some small stuff for a penny and after a couple of hours you find yourself leaving the store with a cart full of unnecessary things?
+But the catch is you completely forgot that cheap little thing that initially lured you into IKEA.